 A few days ago, while I was shopping at my favourite grocery store in Switzerland, I saw a packet of vegetables I had never seen.
 Once I read the name on the label (agretti, monk’s beard, mönksbart) I realised those were the vegetables I’ve been hearing everyone talking about lately.
 These green shoots grow in Italy, from Central Italy to the South, but I have to admit that they are not so common in the area where I’m from (North-east of Italy).
 So I didn’t pass up the chance to buy them and to prepare this savoury cake, after consulting Marinella who is the expert when it comes to Southern Italian recipes.
 Hope you find the Agretti at your local market ’cause they are really delicious and especially super healthy!

-In this recipe you’ll have a well balanced combination of different tastes, starting from the salty flavour of the parmesan cheese, passing through the delicate taste of broad beans and finishing with the tartness of the cream.
+In this Savoury Muffin you’ll have a well balanced combination of different tastes, starting from the salty flavour of the Parmigiano Reggiano cheese, passing through the delicate taste of broad beans and finishing with the tartness of the sour cream.

 We do hope your palate will be appreciating all the ingredients and their features!